-Being overworked and feeling you can’t have the work-life balance you desire is something that happens to most remote workers.
-And many times it’s because it’s hard to tell what are the signs of being overworked.
+Being overworked and feeling you can’t have the work-life balance you desire is something that happens to most remote workers, which reinforces the importance of disconnecting from work.
+And many times, it’s because it’s hard to tell what are the signs of being overworked.

 These are the 5 most common signs (with questions) to help you identify if you’re overworking and you need to disconnect ASAP:

 1. You feel you are in a never-ending race

 - Do you always feel behind on your tasks?
 You work more than 8 hours, and yet you still can’t finish your to-do list?